faraz9993/All_EIC_DevOps_Training/Day_3_Task.md

 echo "<html><body><h1>Hello from Docker</h1></body></html>" > /usr/share/nginx/html/index.html
 ```

-After making this change I was able to get this text "Hello from Docker" on my webpage as shown in the below image:
+After making this change, I was able to get this text "Hello from Docker" on my webpage as shown in the below image:

 ![alt text](/images/Day_3_Images/Image_9)